whblondeau/mrs_e/stories/route-66-poker_run.md

 Nine Riders.

 Which wasn’t as silly as might have been the case if they were just ordinary geeks on bikes.
 They were not.
 Each of the Riders she focused her attention on had Potential.
 As much as Izzy, some of them.
-And perhaps the most frightening thing was that they were adapting themes right out of Tolkien: nothing from Peter Jackson’s stupid movies.
+And perhaps the most frightening thing was that they were adapting themes right out of Tolkien—nothing from Peter Jackson’s stupid movies.
 That kind of discipline and thinking meant they were dangerous: channeling Potential depended on powerful, intelligent use of the deep imagination.

 _“Yeah, that’s what they are, all right,”_ said Esmeralda, sounding shaken. _“What… Are they trying to do the Poker Run?”_